-A board game board needs to be durable because it will be used to place game pieces on, may be folded and stored, perhaps have food and drink spilt on it.
-The thickness of the board, the density of the fibres and the type of materials used all affect the rigidity, humidity resistance and durability of the board.
+A board game board needs to be durable because it will be used to place game pieces on, may be folded and stored, and perhaps have food and drink spilled on it.
+The thickness of the board, the density of the fibers, and the type of materials used all affect the rigidity, humidity resistance, and durability of the board.

 A good board game board needs to be able to withstand people pressing pieces onto it over and over again.
 It means it needs to be dense so that every time you place a piece it doesn’t leave a dent or a scratch.
-To do this, the fibres it is made from are small, packed closely together and held with glue.
+To do this, the fibers it is made from are small, packed closely together, and held with glue.

 There is no international standard for it, but the key takeaway is that thickness doesn’t necessarily indicate density.
-You could have a thick board which is less dense than a thinner one depending on how closely packed the fibres are and how much glue has been used.
+You could have a thick board that is less dense than a thinner one depending on how closely packed the fibers are and how much glue has been used.